Alan-Miller/iOSMessages/README.md

 ### Basic steps

-1. Make an iOSBackup directory on the Desktop
+1. Make an iOSBackup directory on the Desktop.
     ```
     mkdir ~/Desktop/iOSBackup
     ```